-Benton County sheriff’s commander quits, blames sheriff
+Washington sheriff’s commander quits over working conditions

-KENNEWICK — A top officer in the Benton County Sheriff’s Office resigned, citing poor working conditions and hostility from his superior.
+KENNEWICK, Wash.
+(AP) — A top officer in a Washington state sheriff’s office resigned, citing poor working conditions and hostility from his superior.

 Commander Tom Croskrey of the Benton County Sheriff’s Office resigned June 2, The Tri-City Herald reported Sunday.